 - Warping (Time stretching) – This feature allows you to time automatically or manually stretch imported audio to match the project tempo.
 Its widely used feature among the DJs who rearrange the already recorded tracks to make their own version.

-- Pitch Shifting and Editing Tools – This is not a special feature of FL studio as today most of the DAW provide this feature to seamlessly edit and shift the pitches of audio and Midi clips.
+- Pitch Shifting and Editing Tools – This is not a special feature of FL studio as today most of the DAW provides this feature to seamlessly edit and shift the pitches of audio and Midi clips.

 - Re-arrange the User Interface – FL Studio 20 has the feature to rearrange, resize the user interface as per your need.
 You can save and recall the interface.

-- Multi-Touch interface – Multitouch interface is a very useful feature for iPad users.
+- Multi-Touch Interface – Multitouch interface is a very useful feature for iPad users.
 With this feature, you can use it seamlessly with your iPad.

 - 500 arrangement Tracks – You are provided up to 500 tracks for the arrangement which I think is a huge number.
 Most of us don’t go up to 50 tracks because our computers and gears can’t allow us that high CPU usage.

-- Lifetime Free Updates – Where most DAW need to buy updates, Image-Line the manufacturer of FL Studio provides the lifetime free updates when you purchase it.
+- Lifetime Free Updates – Where most DAW need to buy updates, Image-Line the manufacturer of FL Studio provides lifetime free updates when you purchase it.
 “One-time investment.
 Right?”

-Form those days to today its user interface is transformed into a highly professional DAW interface.
+From those days to today its user interface is transformed into a highly professional DAW interface.
 But one thing is even common in it ie; the

 Let us explore the UI of FL Studio,